sajidinfo/Interviews/JavaScript/README.md

 4. ### What is JSON and its common operations

     **JSON (JavaScript Object Notation)** is a lightweight, text-based data format that uses JavaScript object syntax for structuring data.
-It was popularized by Douglas Crockford and is widely used for transmitting data between a server and a client in web applications.
+It used for transmitting data between a server and a client in web applications.
 JSON files typically have a `.json` extension and use the MIME type `application/json`.

     #### Common Operations with JSON